CU-ADCL/SURI/RunCode.md

 # Run the Code

-Julia package for ... .
-This package contains ... .
+Julia package for SDA planning and hypothesis resolution.
+This package contains algorithms to create and update a sensor tasking plan in order to both perform the task of catalog maintenance and resolve an operator hypothesis over an object of interest.

 The code will be updated over the course of the project, so **it is extemely important to [update the code](#Updating) before you start working with the code** to ensure that you have the latest version.